 Let’s learn to Upgrade to Windows 11 using Intune Feature Update Deployment Policy.
 This is the only policy that upgrades Intune managed Windows 10 PCs into Windows 11 version.

 I have seen many tweets from Aria (MSFT PM) to emphasize the message that your managed devices will NOT automatically upgrade to Windows11.
+You can check out the latest Windows 11 22H2 upgrade guide using Intune feature update deployment policy.

 The only option to upgrade Windows 10 PCs to Windows 11 using WUfB and Intune is the feature update deployment policy.
 It seems a lot of IT folks are getting confused between the different WUfB policies available in Intune.